go-pg/pg/extra/pgotel/README.md

-# OpenTelemetry integration for go-pg
+# OpenTelemetry instrumentation for go-pg

 ## Installation